neelriyer/neelriyer.github.io/_posts/2021-01-03-Album-Art-Cover-Wallpaper.md

 <div style="text-align: center"><img src="/images/album_art/original_wallpaper.jpg" width="500" /></div>

 I'm often asked: "What music do you listen to?".
-And I'd like to say something cool like 'The clash' or 'Black Sabbath'.
+And I'd like to say something cool like 'The Clash' or 'Black Sabbath'.
 But in reality I listen to a lot of uncool bands (Tears for fears for example).

-I'll have to look at my most played songs to answer that question honestly.
+To answer that question honestly, I'll need to look at my most played songs on iTunes.

 That got me thinking.
 Is there a way to create a wallpaper collage that consists of the top 30 or bands you actually listen to?
+Not the stuff you say you listen to.
+But the stuff you actually listen to.

 Well I went ahead and created it.
 Here's what I did.